 The advisory situation has shifted accordingly.
 A blanket "coaching contract void, get your money back" is no longer tenable.
 Anyone considering a refund first needs to determine which format their contract falls into.

-Predominantly pre-recorded modules with learning-success monitoring, no ZFU certification — still within scope of FernUSG.
-The contract is typically void; payments can be reclaimed.
+Predominantly pre-recorded modules with learning-success monitoring (which under the BGH case law may already exist where the contract grants a right to ask questions), no ZFU certification — still within scope of FernUSG.
+The contract is then typically void; payments are in principle reclaimable, subject to any set-off for benefits received.

 Synchronous live calls with real Q&A — no longer covered by FernUSG after 137/25.
 The contract remains valid; a FernUSG-based refund claim is unavailable.
 Other levers (defects, withdrawal, termination) may apply case by case.